 IG: And they have a lab called Intellectual Ventures, so you can understand where did we steal the name from.
 The man has 800 patterns to his own name, and that's just him, then the rest of the company.
 He is a real machine, and they've been doing it for 20 years.
 We didn't even think about that, we were running around in the academic circles trying to do innovation in universities at that time.
 I don't believe in that model, I love the American model.
 Have you seen the effects of it?
 We should do more of that in Norway, to be honest, because we have the skills in terms of skills and scientific minds.
 We are best-in-class in Scandinavia and Norway.
 We have per capita an extreme density of smart people and, on top of that, smart people from Tokyo, Deli, from all over the world.
 Most of them go to the US but some of them are also coming to Oslo and Norway because it's a great country to live in.
 So, we are able to double up on skills, we need to do more of it basically.

 SS: I used to be an academic for a while and one of the things that I remember is this disregard for applied research.
 I think that's changed in the latest years but there was something about the glorification of pure research, where you define what you want to do and why, and there is industrial money that is somehow confusing you.
-I think that that's what we need to be doing more of and I'm a very big fan of these ventures between academia and Industry because I think the industry has to solve so many problems so incredibly quickly these days and there are a plethora of really good research problems.
+I think that that's what we need to be doing more of and I'm a very big fan of these ventures between academia and Industry because I think the industry has to solve so many problems so incredibly quickly these days and there is a plethora of really good research problems.
 So, why look for something abstract when you can find the concrete and then, also, do great research on top of it?